amirlab/MMP23S/specdram.md

 The simulation specification `outputSampleRefinementCount` is a positive-valued scalar of type `integer`.
 When `outputSampleSize < 0`, the value of `outputSampleRefinementCount` dictates the maximum number of times the MCMC chain will be refined to remove the autocorrelation within the output MCMC sample.
 For example,

-    if outputSampleRefinementCount = 0,
++   if `outputSampleRefinementCount = 0`,

     no refinement of the output MCMC chain will be performed.
 The resulting MCMC sample will simply correspond to the full MCMC chain in verbose format (i.e., each sampled state has a weight of one).

-    if outputSampleRefinementCount = 1,
++   if `outputSampleRefinementCount = 1`,

     the refinement of the output MCMC chain will be done only once if needed, and no more, even though there may still exist some residual autocorrelation in the output MCMC sample.
 In practice, only one refinement of the final output MCMC chain should be enough to remove the existing autocorrelations in the final output sample.
 Exceptions occur when the integrated Autocorrelation (ACT) of the output MCMC chain is comparable to or larger than the length of the chain.
 In such cases, neither the BatchMeans method nor any other method of ACT computation will be able to accurately compute the ACT.
 Consequently, the samples generated based on the computed ACT values will likely not be i.i.d. and will still be significantly autocorrelated.
 In such scenarios, more than one refinement of the MCMC chain will be necessary.
 Very small sample size resulting from multiple refinements of the sample could be a strong indication of the bad mixing of the MCMC chain and the lack of convergence to the target objective function.

-    if outputSampleRefinementCount > 1,
++   if `outputSampleRefinementCount > 1`,

     the refinement of the output MCMC chain will be done for a maximum `outputSampleRefinementCount` number of times, even though there may still exist some residual autocorrelation in the final output MCMC sample.

-    if outputSampleRefinementCount >> 1 (e.g., comparable to or larger than the length of the MCMC chain),
++   if `outputSampleRefinementCount >> 1` (e.g., comparable to or larger than the length of the MCMC chain),

     the refinement of the output MCMC chain will continue until the integrated autocorrelation of the resulting final sample is less than 2, virtually implying that an independent identically-distributed (i.i.d.) sample from the target objective function has finally been obtained.

 Note that to obtain i.i.d. samples from a multidimensional chain, the sampler will, by default, use the maximum of integrated Autocorrelation (ACT) among all dimensions of the chain to refine the chain.
 Note that the value specified for `outputSampleRefinementCount` is used only when the variable outputSampleSize < 0, otherwise, it will be ignored.
 The default value is `outputSampleRefinementCount = 2147483647`.